-If you are a parent working to understand how food is impacting your child’s mental health, behavior, and well-being, we invite you to use our Parent Resource Library to keep up with what’s being discovered around the world.
-For information on how diet affects children with special neurodevelopmental needs, visit the CNP Neurodevelopmental Resource Library page.
+If you are a parent or guardian working to understand how food is impacting your child’s well-being, we invite you to use our Parent Research Library to keep up with the latest scientific findings from around the world.
+For information on how diet affects children with special neurodevelopmental needs, visit CNP’s Neurodevelopmental Research Library.